 Yes, brownies can be left out overnight at room temperature, especially if you plan to eat them the next day.
 However, it's important to store them properly in an airtight container to prevent them from drying out or absorbing any unwanted odors.

-Need more Easter recipe ideas?
+Need more Easter-themed recipe ideas?

 I'd love to hear from you!
 Sign up for my email list and follow along on Instagram, Facebook, Youtube or Pinterest.
 If you loved my recipe, please consider leaving a star rating and comment down below.